Kjaerandsen/IG2NLP/ig2nlp/readme.md

 Tested using Python 3.11, models and programs used do not support Python 3.12 as of the time of writing.

+## Docker api
+* Create the stanza_resources folder if not already present: `mkdir ~/stanza_resources` (make a "stanza_resources" folder in the home directory)

+* Start the container with: `docker compose up`

+* Alternatively build the container from the dockerfile and run it manually.
+A shared volume for stanza_resources is recommended to reuse the models.

 ## Python programs:

 ### ig2nlp.py